savva-k/testing-spring-boot-applications-demystified-workshop/prompts.md

 - fix H2 mode sample query in test and X-Frame options issue

 - inside the pragmatech.digitial.workshops.lab2.experiment controller add two tests: BookControllerUnit tests, trying to show what could be tested with a plain unit test using only mockito and Junit, next create in the same package a test called BookControllerTest to showcase the usage of @WebMvcTest and MockMvc to better test with HTTP semantics: proper JSON send, ensure sent data is validated, mapping of custom exceptions, authorization and authentication rules are met.
 Next, in the same package, add a @WebMvcTest for the LlmBotRequestFilter to demo how a filter can be better tested with MockMvc, also make sure of the new MockMvcTester
+- create a SVG to explain Hibernate/JPA with its entity manaager first/second level cache, flushing to the database to understand your inserts are not directly written, it's a write-behind cache with dirty checking

 ## Lab 3